Are you looking for the best Kauai resorts for families with kids of all ages? Keep scrolling for my honest review of the Grand Hyatt Kauai in Poipu.

 I know a lot of families get a kick out of getting a fresh lei when they arrive in Hawaii.
 At the Grand Hyatt Kauai, they provide fresh purple orchid leis.

 This was a big hit with my kids!
-They even had them ready when we arrived late at night.
+The front desk even had them ready when we arrived late at night.

 On-Site Luau